elifkonyar/elifkonyar.github.io/_pages/about.md

   - /about.html
 ---

 I am a Carmine and Jean Iannacone Postdoctoral Fellow working with [Dr. Kamran Paynabar](https://scholar.google.com/citations?user=CwMCid0AAAAJ&hl=en&oi=ao) in the School of Industrial and Systems Engineering (ISyE) at Georgia Institute of Technology.
 I earned my Ph.D. in Industrial & Systems Engineering at the University of Florida under the supervision of [Dr. Mostafa Reisi Gahrooei](https://scholar.google.com/citations?user=GRoULwcAAAAJ&hl=en).
+I will be attending the **INFORMS Annual Meeting** and presenting at the Job Market Showcase track.
+My talk **Adaptive Tensor and Multimodal Learning for Human-Centered Systems** will take place on Monday, October 27, 2025 at 2:45 PM - 4:00 PM (Building A Level 3 A313).

 My research lies at the intersection of machine learning, data science, and data-driven decision-making, with a focus on developing interpretable, robust, and privacy-preserving methods for analyzing high-dimensional and multimodal data.
 A central theme of my work is transforming diverse and irregular data streams into trustworthy insights that support organizational and societal decision-making.
 I develop tensor-based and federated frameworks for personalized and privacy-preserving modeling, as well as multimodal data fusion techniques for human-centered AI systems.
 More broadly, I aim to design human-centered and trustworthy analytics that bridge methodological rigor with real-world impact across healthcare, transportation, energy, and immersive technologies.